Ekram-20/Ekram-20/README.md

 # 👋 Hello, I'm Ekram

 ## 🚀 About Me
 Freshly graduated in computer science from UQU.
 I am a dedicated programmer with a passion for Machine Learning.
 KAUST Academy has accepted me into its AI course, which will significantly enhance my knowledge of this field.
-Also, I have worked on Flutter projects.
-Making applications smart by integrating AI is what I enjoy most.
+Also, I have worked on Flutter projects such as 'weqaa' for my graduation project and 'Tarmeem' in my coop training.
+In general, Making applications smart by integrating AI is what I enjoy most.

 ## 💻 Tech Stack
 - Languages: Python, Dart, Java